 Distance Testing Options and Procedures

 Most DE courses, including online classes, require you to take at least one proctored exam.
 If you live outside the Austin area or cannot travel to an ACC Testing Center, you may be able to have exams proctored at another location through the Distance Testing program.
-Note: Distance testing is not allowed for ACC online courses.
+Note: Distance testing is not allowed for DLC courses.

 If your class utilizes fully online exams without a paper component, you may be able to have exams proctored off-campus using ProctorU.
 (ProctorU is not allowed for DLC courses.)
 Instructor approval is required for ProctorU.
 Visit the ACC Online Testing ProctorU page for more detailed information.